Teenagers Need to Get Outside

 Like us, you are likely struggling to entice your teens away even though they know they shouldn’t.
 Guess what-that’s why they still have parents!
 It’s our job to build in to them and equip them to set time limits as well as enforce the family rules in order that they can be the best teenager possible.
 After all, they will all become adults at some point and it would behoove society to raise them as such.

 Research has repeatedly proven that time in nature reduces levels of stress, depression and anxiety by lowering the stress associated chemical cortisol.
 Being surrounded by nature increases focus, mindfulness, wonder and tranquility.
 So, not only does nature suppress the negatives, but it increases the positive qualities we all want to see in our teens.
 Nature also restores mental energy, which helps combat what I refer to as the tech zap.
 The more time spent in front of the screen, the more exhausted our minds become.
-Nature gives that energy back to us!
+Nature gives that energy back to us and is an antidote to why teens get depressed.

-- Start Small so you and your teenager aren’t overwhelmed.
+- Start Small so you and your teenager isn’t overwhelmed.
 Don’t try to change everything all at once or you will face rebellion.

 - Set limits and expectations.
 Clear communication will help these changes go more smoothly.

-- Move typical daily tasks outside.
+- Move typical daily tasks to be outdoors.
 Read a book in a hammock or take the dog for a walk in the woods instead of the neighborhood.

 - Let your teenager decide how he/she wants to spend time in nature.
-Their ideas matter and letting them have a choice will create “buy-in”
+Their ideas matter and letting them have a voice will create “buy-in”

 - Do something WITH your teen in nature.
 Go to the strawberry farm WITH your teenager and then make a cobbler together.
-Be the example!
+Your teens need you to be the example!

 - Plan family time in the great outdoors.
-Give your teen a few mini adventures outside with the whole family experiencing it together.
+Give your teen a few mini adventures outside and do an outdoor family activity together.

 - Encourage your teen to try something new outside.
 Nature is a great place to push boundaries in a healthy way.
-Let them try mountain biking or snowboarding!
+Let them try adventures outdoors like mountain biking or snowboarding!